-Many of us have similar values, but even though you may have some of the same values as other people – the meaning you give to yours will be completely unique to you.
+Many of us have similar values, but even though you may have some of the same values as other people – the meaning you give to yours will be completely unique.

 For example, most of us believe in things like honesty, respect, or courage…but what do these UNIQUELY mean for YOU?

-And more importantly, how do you want to bring them to life – in a PRACTICAL sense- if living in accordance with your values is the essence of what practising authenticity really means.
+And even more importantly, how are you going to bring them to life, if living in accordance with your values is the essence of what practising authenticity really means.

 Have you ever lacked the confidence to speak your truth, or to believe in yourself in a particular situation?

-This is true for most people, but the real issue is that most of us are not naturally confident to be ourselves.
+This is true for most people, but the real issue is that most of us are not naturally confident to be just be ourselves.

-That’s because a majority of what we experience actually comes down to what we believe in.
+That’s because a majority of what we experience comes down to what we believe in.

 So, it stands to reason that the more you believe in yourself, the more confidence you will have.

-In fact, many of our beliefs have actually been handed down to us by others, such as teachers or parents or other role models.
+In fact, many of our beliefs have actually been handed down to us by others, such as role models, or teachers or well-meaning parents.

-So, it can be helpful to understand that our beliefs are NOT set or hard-wired and are simply thoughts we keep thinking…over-and-over.
+So, it can be helpful to understand that our beliefs are NOT set or hard-wired within us and are simply thoughts we keep thinking…over-and-over.

 And the more you practise these thoughts, the more you believe them…and so on.

-So, what better way to start believing in yourself than to work out what you TRULY believe in, and then start practising that (over and over) instead?
+So, what better way to start believing in yourself than to first understand what you TRULY believe in, and then start practising that (over and over) instead?

-After all, it stands to reason that the more you understand what you REALLY believe in, the more authentic you will be and the more confidence you will have!
+After all, the more you know what you REALLY believe, the more authentic you’ll be and the more confidence you you’ll have!